dr-jgsmith/Disaster-Impact-Analysis-System/REFACTORING_COMPLETE.md

 - API endpoint design

 **Benefits of doing refactoring first:**
-- Visualization will work for ALL phenomena (not just floods)
+- Visualization will work for ALL events (not just floods)
-- API endpoints will be phenomenon-agnostic
+- API endpoints will be event-agnostic
-- Frontend doesn't need to know about phenomenon type
+- Frontend doesn't need to know about event type
-- Easy to add new phenomena later
+- Easy to add new events later

 ---